GustavoDrosiMatoss/AllanHub/README.md

     end
 end)

--- Loop Auto Dungeon (criar, iniciar e aguardar fim) task.spawn(function()
+-- Loop Auto Dungeon corrigido task.spawn(function()
     while task.wait(5) do
         if ativarDungeon then
+            if not dungeonAtiva and dungeonFinalizada then
+                task.wait(2)
+                criarEIniciarDungeon()
-            if not dungeonAtiva and not dungeonFinalizada then criarEIniciarDungeon()
+            elseif not dungeonAtiva and not dungeonFinalizada then criarEIniciarDungeon()
             end
-            -- Aguarda finalização pelo monitoramento de mobs else
+        else
             dungeonAtiva = false
             dungeonFinalizada = false